twbs/bootstrap/site/docs/4.4/browser-bugs.md

 ---

 {% capture callout %}
-##### The Page is no longer maintained
+##### Outdated content

-"The Wall of browser bugs" page is outdated for many versions now and is only kept for historical reasons.
+This page is outdated and is no longer applicable to the latest versions of Bootstrap.
+It's here purely for historical purposes now and will be removed in our next major release.
 {% endcapture %}
 {% include callout.html content=callout type="danger" %}